-Elena Pipper is very motivated woman, who raises her son, works as a main specialist in the Veterinary-Food Laboratory, and also, she is a volunteer, heading the Society of Physically challenged Women of Tallinn and Harjumaa.
+Elena Pipper is very motivated woman, who raises her son, works in CFFT laboratory, , and also, she is a volunteer, heading the Society of Physically challenged Women of Tallinn and Harjumaa.

 Elena's family, including her mother, was an inspiring and positive example to follow for such a special daughter, because the girl could not have an access for sport objects and sports, as well as for any kind of information about sports due to a very serious disease, which chained her movements.
 Elena could move only holding someone's hands or the walls when she was a child.
 As for now, her son together with her learn how to play piano, visit animal shelter, also, they make videos and help each other to get over some obstacles and problems.

 Elena and her son are fond of sports.
 They have a collection of more than 125 medals.
 Before Elena's son was born she was the most famous swimmer with CP (Cerebral Palsy) disease, she learned how to swim when she was 13, she even took part in competitions in Sweden.
 When her son was born, she started preparing for Paralympic Games in London of 2012 on a rowboat as a rowing athlete with 4 more sportsmen (class LTAMix4+), she did her best, but, unfortunately, she could not reach the goal.

 There is one more member of Elena's family, it is her partner in life, his name is Rene, with the most severe degree of myelitis.
 Nevertheless, he is able to help and support Elena.
 Rene accompanies Elena everywhere she goes: he walks her and meet after trainings, he helps to do the grocery, supports her when she faces difficulties and obstacles, when she rides her special three-wheel bike.
 This bike, by the way, was purchased with funds raised during a bike ride named "Be yourself, Rule!", which was organised together with Radio 107 and the charity fund BeU.